 A hundred miles north, we passed by an overturned taxi.
 It looked as if it had careened off the highway, hit the soft desert sand, and had gone topsy-turvy.
 There were many tracks and footsteps in the sand, but no humans.
 “Probably helicopter, bring to hospital,” shouted the driver over the hot wind, shaking his head.
 “Only for good driver.
 Desert danger!”

 The three Frenchmen in the back had conked out from the heat; these taxis didn’t have any air conditioning, and we survived by the hot air that blew in through the the windows.

-We arrived at a burnt-out ruin, and the driver roiled the taxi next to a few other parked cars.
+We arrived at a burnt-out ruin, and the driver let the taxi roll next to a few other parked cars.
 Tea time apparently.
 He got out, men hurried towards him.
 They spoke, and our driver started shouting and cursing.
 No tea this time, he immediately got back into the cab and we set off again.
 We continued to race north.
 “What happened?”
 I shouted at the driver, the wind blowing away my words.

 “Whose father?
 How?”
 I thought I had misunderstood him.

 “That taxi.”
 He pointed toward the back with his thumb.